The-Flash/ccwc/README.md

 1. Clone this repo with git.
 2. You will find test.txt inside this repo.
 3. Run ```go run main.go -l test.txt``` to count the lines in a file.

+## Challenges

+My biggest challenge was supporting piping from standard input when no flags are provided.
+Eg: ```cat test.txt | go run main.go```
+This may be an OS thing(I'm using MacOS) but apparently, os.Stdin does not support Seek operations.
+This made it difficult to count words, lines, bytes, and characters simultaneously without moving everything to memory, which will be inefficient for big files.

+Checkout my solution to this in [```wc.go```](wc/wc.go) in the ```CountAll``` function